albsierra/codetest/README - Developer.md

 ## Development environment

+For development purposes the best approach is to setup all the necessary services at you local machine.

+Services list:

+- Tsugi
+- Codetest
+- Questions-storage
+- MySQL
+- MongoDB
+- Webpack dev-server
+- XML-validator
+- Feedback-manager

 This is the guide to follow to get a development environment configured:

+> ENVIRONMENT SETUP

 - Install Apache [ 2.4.46 ], PHP [ 7.3.21 ], Node [ 14.15.1 ] and Java [ 8 ]

 - Configure a MySQL [ 5.7 ] and a MongoDB [ 4.4.9 ]

+> TSUGI CONFIG

 - Create a folder called "tsugi" inside your `www` folder